 - Setup a dedicated Virtual Machine (or a traditional dedicated server/bare-metal server) that gives you root/console access.

-- KVM virtualization is highly recommended for VPS (VM) instances.
+- KVM virtualization is highly recommended for VM (VPS) instances.

-- Allocate at least 2GB+ RAM memory (1GB RAM should work for small sites, but 2GB+ RAM is recommended for anything more dynamic… for example, WooCommerce sites should always have 2GB+ RAM to ensure stability).
+- Allocate at least 2GB+ RAM memory (1GB RAM should work for small/simple sites, but 2GB+ RAM is recommended for anything more dynamic… for example, WooCommerce sites should always have 2GB+ RAM to ensure stability).

 - At least 1 CPU core is recommended (but 2+ CPU cores is noticeably better).